Fsubject/find-the-number/README.md

 ## 2.1:
 - MacOS crash ---> FIXED
-- PopUp when entering an answer ---> REMOVED
+- A pop-up spawned when entering an answer ---> REPLACED: by a simple colored text

 ## Requirements
 - Python3.7 or higher | 3.10 is recommended